 “Because of the severity of the frost it’s only going to get 50 per cent of normal yield in 2019.
 It’s a two year recovery from such a severe event,” he said.

 However, he said the Moyston vineyard was as good as ever.

 “It couldn’t be more different.
 It has been a good season for the grapes and we are looking at picking the chardonnay at the end of February and the shiraz early April,” he said.

 Barangaroo Boutique Wines owner Shelia McClure said the Lower Norton vineyard had another great year.

 “We have huge bunches on our vermentino, but we have a lighter shiraz crop, but it rotates every second year so there’s nothing usual about that,” she said.

 Mrs McClure said the shiraz rose would return for its second year.

-“We made a small batch last year.
+“We made a small batch last year for a test run.
 We’ll be doubling the lot because it’s a beautiful summer drink,” she said.

-Mrs McClure said the forecast of 42 degrees tomorrow was not ideal.
+Mrs McClure said the forecast of 42 degrees on Saturday was not ideal.

-“They might get burnt on the end with the heat, but they’re hardy and recover quickly,” she said.
+“They might get burnt on the end with the heat, but they are hardy and usually recover pretty quickly,” she said.